 There are several tricky essays, which might take more time.
 However, there may be situations when you get less than an hour or two to write an essay.
 At that time, you would require some committed training or a recent plan.
 Some of the most important thing about the fast-written essay is careful planning, remembering about time, and sticking to the point.
-You should also have some ideas about the fastest ways to write your essay.
+You should also have some ideas about the fastest ways to write your essay with the help of essay writing assistance.
 So, here, we will share with you some of the secrets about how to write an essay fast.

 - Plan your time: First, it is important to know how much you actually have to write your essay.
 If you have 30 minutes, then consider 10 minutes for outlining, 15 minutes for writing the body, 5 minutes for proofreading it.
 If you have one hour, then give 12 minutes in outlining and structuring the paper, at least 30 minutes in writing the body; after completing, take out some time review it.

 - Read the Essay Question Carefully and Answer it: If you understand the question unclearly from the beginning, you will automatically be forced to go back to it when you will start writing.
 After properly reading the question, come up with a quick answer in your head.
 This way, you will have an idea of what to write about.
 If you have trouble starting, then brainstorm.
 Write down anything that comes to mind first, and then choose what fits best to the question.